MlataIbrahim/Data-Science-Blog-Post/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Results of the 2019 Developer Survey are available under the Open Database License,feel free to use the code here as you would like!# Data-Science-Blog-Post.
+Results of the 2019 Developer Survey are available under the Open Database License,feel free to use the code as you would like